-- a.
-Resuscitate according to Universal Pulseless Arrest Algorithm on scene (unless unsafe) until one of the following end-points met: - i.
-Return of spontaneous circulation (ROSC). - No ROSC despite 15 minutes of provision of ALS care or BLS care with an AED.
-If shockable rhythm still present, continue resuscitation and transport to closest emergency department. - iii.
-Contact base for TOR at any point if continuous asystole for at least 15 minutes in any patient despite adequate CPR with ventilation and no reversible causes have been identified. - b.
-For BLS-only providers, contact base for TOR when all of the following criteria met: - i.
-No AED shock advised - ii.
-No ROSC - iii.
-Arrest unwitnessed by either EMS or bystanders - iv.
-No bystander CPR before EMS arrival - c.
-The following patients found pulseless and apneic warrant resuscitation efforts beyond 30 minutes and should be transported: - i.
-Hypothermia - ii.
-Drowning with hypothermia and submersion < 60 minutes - iii.
-Pregnant patient with estimated gestational age ≥ 20 weeks - iv.
-Lightning strike - v.
-Avalanche victim - 4.
-After pronouncement, do not alter condition in any way or remove equipment (lines, tubes, etc.), as the patient is now a potential coroner's case.
+- A. Resuscitate according to Universal Pulseless Arrest Algorithm on scene (unless unsafe) until one of the following endpoints is met: - 1.
+Return of spontaneous circulation (ROSC). - 2.
+No ROSC despite 30 minutes of ALS care or BLS care with an AED.
+If shockable rhythm still present, continue resuscitation and transport to closest emergency department. - 3.
+Contact base for TOR at any point if the effort is considered futile despite adequate CPR with ventilation and no reversible causes have been identified. - B. For BLS-only providers, contact base for TOR when all of the following criteria met: - 1.
+No AED shock advised - 2.
+No ROSC - 3.
+Arrest unwitnessed by either EMS or bystanders - 4.
+No bystander CPR before EMS arrival - C. The following patients found pulseless and apneic warrant resuscitation efforts beyond 30 minutes and should be transported: - 1.
+Hypothermic arrest - 2.
+Drowning w/ hypothermia and submersion < 60 min - 3.
+Lightning strike and electrocution - 4.
+Avalanche victim - 5.
+Pregnant patient with estimated gestational age ≥20 weeks - D. Once the patient is pronounced, they become a potential coroner's case.
+From that point on the patient should not be moved and no clothing or medical devices (lines, tubes etc.) should be removed or altered pending coroner evaluation.